ivanvanderbyl/pdf-reader-mcp/README.md

-# Perplexity MCP Server
+# PDF Reader MCP Server

-A Model Context Protocol (MCP) server for the Perplexity API written in Go.
-This server enables AI assistants like Claude (Code and Desktop) and Cursor to seamlessly access Perplexity's powerful search and reasoning capabilities directly from their interfaces.
+A Model Context Protocol (MCP) server for reading and analyzing PDF documents using Google's Gemini API, written in Go.
+This server enables AI assistants like Claude (Code and Desktop) and Cursor to seamlessly read, extract, and analyze PDF content directly from their interfaces.

 ## Description

-The Perplexity MCP Server acts as a bridge between AI assistants and the Perplexity API, allowing them to:
+The PDF Reader MCP Server acts as a bridge between AI assistants and PDF documents, allowing them to:

-1. **Search the web and retrieve up-to-date information** using Perplexity's Sonar Pro model via the `perplexity_ask` tool
+1. **Read and extract text from PDF files** using the `pdf_read` tool
-2. **Perform complex reasoning tasks** using Perplexity's Sonar Reasoning Pro model via the `perplexity_reason` tool
+2. **Analyze PDF content with Gemini's powerful vision capabilities** using the `pdf_analyze` tool
+3. **Search within PDF documents** for specific information using the `pdf_search` tool

-This integration lets AI assistants like Claude access real-time information and specialized reasoning capabilities without leaving their interface, creating a seamless experience for users.
+This integration lets AI assistants like Claude access and understand PDF content without leaving their interface, creating a seamless experience for document analysis and information extraction.

 ### Key Benefits

-- **Access to real-time information**: Get current data, news, and information from the web
+- **Direct PDF access**: Read and analyze PDF documents without manual conversion
-- **Enhanced reasoning capabilities**: Leverage specialized models for complex problem-solving tasks
+- **Advanced AI analysis**: Leverage Gemini's vision and language models for deep document understanding
+- **Text extraction**: Extract structured and unstructured text from PDFs
+- **Content search**: Search for specific information within PDF documents
 - **Seamless integration**: Works natively with Claude Code, Claude Desktop, and Cursor
 - **Simple installation**: Quick setup with Homebrew, Go, or pre-built binaries
-- **Customizable**: Configure which Perplexity models to use for different tasks

 ## Installation